moyano83/Designing-Data-Intensive-Applications/README.md

 outstanding requests, or planned restart of process (and thus cleaning of long live objects) can be scheduled.

 ## Knowledge, Truth, and Lies
-A node in the network can only make guesses based on the messages it receives (or doesn’t receive) via the network.
+A node in the network can only make guesses based on the messages it receives (or doesn't receive) via the network.
 A node can only find out what state another node is in by exchanging messages with it.
-If a remote node doesn’t respond, there is no way of knowing what state it is in.
+If a remote node doesn't respond, there is no way of knowing what state it is in.
 In a distributed system, we can state the assumptions we are making about the behavior (the system model) and design the actual system in such a way that it meets those assumptions.